 Other highlights include:

-- Die-hard anglers are a small group: Out of the pool of roughly 33 million people who fish each year1, only four percent of the licensed anglers purchase a fishing license every year (10 out of 10 years).
+- Die-hard anglers are a small group: Out of the pool of roughly 33 million people who fish each year, only four percent of the licensed anglers purchase a fishing license every year (10 out of 10 years).
 The largest proportion of anglers—49 percent—purchases a license only one out of 10 years.
 Almost as many—47 percent—purchase a license in more than one year but lapse in between purchases.

 - Participation fluctuates greatly year-to-year: Close to half of all licensed anglers (46%) do not renew their licenses in any given year.
 The typical angler buys a license about three out of every 10 years throughout their fishing lifetime.
 For resident license holders, 41 percent do not renew, while 63 percent of non-residents do not renew.

 - “R3” numbers: Retained anglers, those who purchased a license in a given year and the previous one, are about 52 percent of the angling population.
 Recruited anglers, those who bought a license in a given year but not in at least five of the preceding years, are about 28 percent.
 The number of reactivated anglers is about 18 percent, with two percent of records unidentifiable.
-These are anglers who bought a license in a given year and at least one of the previous five years, but not the immediate preceding year.
+These are anglers who bought a license in a given year and at least one of the previous five years, but not the immediately preceding year.

 - Female anglers lapse more: In recent years, the growing number of female anglers has received a great deal of attention, but the churn rate for women is still about 13 percent higher than the rate for men.